CaptainChicky/Shitty-Python-Neural-Net/README.md

 # Shitty-Python-Neural-Net
 read the title lmao

+I don't plan to update this in the forseeable future.
+Pull requests/issues welcome.

 # Todo
 1. Make the someActivationFunction.derivative thing work instead of manually setting it in layers
 2. Instead of MSE cost, use cross entropy